A BetMGM-branded game was added to the popular game show “The Price Is Right.”

 The Price Is Right-BetMGM segment doesn’t involve wagering, but a gambling operator brand embedded in a beloved game show can normalize betting language, prize seeking, and other risky behavior.

 Parents and educators should talk to kids who see the show about the risks associated with gambling.
-CBS should add disclosures and age-appropriate framing.
+CBS should use prominent disclosures and age-appropriate framing around any gambling operator integration.